virgili0/Virgilio/Topics/jupyter-notebook.md

 You can also find an [Example Repository](https://github.com/jupyter-guide/ten-rules-jupyter) with a coherent and clean Jupyter Notebooks examples.

+See also: [Awesome Jupyter](https://github.com/markusschanta/awesome-jupyter) for a very detailed list of Jupyter projects, libraries and resources.

 #### JupyterLab

 When you use a Jupyter Notebook you just have the skeleton of an IDE, as it is designed for prototyping and analysis.